treyturner/docker-beets/README.md

 ### Tag Strategy

 - `vX.Y.Z` - manual builds that pin the upstream beets release tag (e.g. `v2.5.1`)
   - You want one of these.
-They **ARE** mutable, but always contain the specified version of beets.
+They're mutable, but always contain the specified version of beets.
   - Need a version not currently posted?
 Open an issue and I'd be happy to build and publish it.
-- `latest` - the latest version of beets that I manually promoted after deeming it stable (YMMV)
+- `latest` - the latest version of beets I manually promoted after deeming it stable (YMMV)
   - **Discouraged**, but provided for convenience if you don't require a specific version of beets

-  - ⚠️ If you use this tag, pull, and recreate your container, you **WILL** eventually upgrade beets to a version that breaks one or more plugins and/or config 😭
+  - ⚠️ If you use this tag, pull, and recreate your container, you **WILL** eventually upgrade beets to a version that breaks one or more plugins and/or your config 😭

 - `vX.Y.Z-dev` - latest dev image for beets X.Y.Z
   - Where builds of upstream refs are tested before being manually promoted to `vX.Y.Z`